HotCakeX/Harden-Windows-Security/Wiki posts/Harden‐Windows‐Security‐Module/Harden‐Windows‐Security‐Module.md

 1. Bitlocker Encrypted drives are not decrypted when you invoke this cmdlet.

-2. Security features in the [Device Guard category](https://github.com/HotCakeX/Harden-Windows-Security#device-guard) that are activated by UEFI Lock remain enabled even after you execute this cmdlet.
-UEFI Lock is a security mechanism that prevents malware from disabling crucial security features.
-UEFI locked security features are based on Proof of Physical Presence.
-To deactivate them, you need to restart your computer, access the UEFI, disable secure boot, restart again and then you will be able to disable them.
+2. Security features related to [Device Guard](https://github.com/HotCakeX/Harden-Windows-Security/wiki/Device-Guard-and-Virtualization-Based-Security-in-Windows) that are activated by UEFI Lock remain enabled even after you execute this cmdlet.
+[Learn more here](https://github.com/HotCakeX/Harden-Windows-Security/wiki/Device-Guard-and-Virtualization-Based-Security-in-Windows#about-uefi-lock)

 3. Windows optional features that are enabled or disabled by `Protect-WindowsSecurity` cmdlet are not affected.